 Our school dinners are organised by Harrison Catering Services Ltd. If you have any queries or comments about school dinners, please put in writing and we will forward to the company for you.
+You can view the current food hygiene rating here: Ratings

 Vegetarian meals are available please let the office know if you would like to book this for your child.
-Halal meals are also available, if you wish your child to have this every day please make sure you complete the form available at the school office.
+Halal meals are also available, if you wish your child to have this every day, please make sure you complete the form available at the school office.
 We do not serve pork or pork products.